Darius McCollum: Notable arrests

-According to McCollum's mother, his interest with the New York City Subway system started since youth, when motormen permitted him to drive trains.
+According to McCollum's mother, his interest with the New York City Subway system started in his youth, when motormen permitted him to drive trains.
 McCollum was first arrested in 1980, at age 15, when he drove an E subway train with passengers for six stops.
 While imprisoned at Rikers Island, he wrote to the New York City Department of Correction and asked if he could drive one of their buses.
 By the mid-1990s, McCollum "had become a minor cult figure", particularly after the MTA posted thousands of wanted posters in trains and stations so that riders could report sightings.
-Occasionally, McCollum would appear as transit employees named "Morning" or "Manning", who riders invariably experienced as friendly and helpful.
+Occasionally, McCollum would appear as transit employees named "Morning" or "Manning", who riders reportedly described as friendly and helpful.

 By 2000, McCollum had been jailed 19 times for transit-related crimes.
-In 2000 he pleaded guilty to charges of forgery and burglary for signing out a train according to proper MTA procedure to perform customary duties (extinguishing track fires, supervising maintenance), and then signing it back in.
+In 2000, he pleaded guilty to charges of forgery and burglary for signing out a train according to proper MTA procedure to perform customary duties (extinguishing track fires, supervising maintenance), and then signing it back in.
 He was sentenced to a minimum of 2 1/2 to 5 years in prison.

 In 2005, McCollum was apprehended at a Long Island Rail Road yard with the keys to an M-7 railcar in his pocket.
-They had been given to him by other MTA employees who had given him their shifts, but he pleaded guilty to attempting to steal a locomotive and was sentenced to three years in prison.
+They had been given to him by MTA employees who had given him their shifts, but he pleaded guilty to attempting to steal a locomotive and was sentenced to three years in prison.
 Although he was released from Sing Sing in 2006, he was reimprisoned for breaking parole after he was found in possession of railroad property.
+Nine months later, on July 3, 2007, McCollum was released from the Downstate Correctional Facility.